amka66/akpy/README.md

 # akpy #

+> ___A blueprint for Python projects including useful definitions and utilities for Python development___

-> This repo is primarily for personal use.
+This repo is primarily for personal use.
-> It compiles material I read over the years, which shaped the way I work.
+It compiles different sources from which I learned over the years that shaped the way I work.
-> It is included here for public use in case it may help anyone set up their development environment more to their liking.
+It is included here for public use in case anyone finds it useful.

 ## Overview ##